2wz/discord-message-logger-v2/README.md

     node index.js <channel_id> <amount> <output> <discord_token>

  - channel_id - The channel id to save messages.
- - amount - The amount of messages to save(Might not be accurate because I suck at solving problems, but I tried my best :) ).
+ - amount - The amount of messages to save.
  - output - The ouput path of the results.
  - discord_token - Your discord token.

-## License
-MIT © I2rys